isomerpages/gb-assist/pages/solutionrepo/solution1039.md

 Cost in price package does not include optional items and is not indicative of actual project cost.

 #### Contact Information
-N.A.
+Company Name:ADVANCER SMART TECHNOLOGY PTE LTD <br>Web URL: www.advastech.com.sg <br>Contact Hotline: 66653855 <br>Contact Email: support@advancer.sg <br>

-Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.